commit 中文

 - To pledge or bind; to compromise, expose, or endanger by some decisive act or preliminary step; for example to commit oneself to a certain action, to commit oneself to doing something.
 (Traditionally used only reflexively but now also without oneself etc.).

-- OBS (Latinism) To confound.
+- (obsolete, Latinism) To confound.

 - To give in trust; to put into charge or keeping; to entrust; to consign; -- used with to, unto.